SNAP Benefits in North Carolina: How to Apply and Qualify

 How to Apply for SNAP Benefits in North Carolina

-If you prefer face-to-face assistance, you can apply at your county's Department of Social Services (DSS) office.
-Staff can help you complete the application and answer any questions you may have.
+If you prefer face-to-face help, you can apply in person at your county's Department of Social Services (DSS) office.
+Staff can answer questions and guide you through the required paperwork.

 How to Contact EBT Customer Service in North Carolina